Rethink-Rx

 Alzheimer’s Disease

 Alzheimer’s disease, a progressive neurological disorder, can result in memory loss, cognitive decline, and behavioral changes.
-While there is no cure, some patients have found that medical marijuana can alleviate anxiety, depression, and other distressing symptoms associated with the disease.
+While there is no cure, some patients have found that medical marijuana can alleviate anxiety, depression, agitation, and other distressing symptoms associated with the disease.

 Anxiety